7thExtinctionrpg/RPG_SRD_Template/README.md

 ## Acknowledgments

-1. This work is based on the [DOCSIFY](https://docsify.js.org/) magical site generator project.
+1. This work uses the [DOCSIFY](https://docsify.js.org/) magical site generator project.
 2. [Gulluth](https://gist.github.com/Gulluth) guide requires some technical knowledge, it's where I started this journey so thank you to them!
 3. Docsify Dark/light theme used in this repo is based on (https://docsify-darklight-theme.boopathikumar.me/#/)
 4. Big shout out to [bronthlke](https://github.com/bronthulke) for changes to Hamburger placement, overriding styles for Fonts